manossaratsis/manossaratsis.com/content/research/index.md

 ---
 title: Research
-description: My research focuses on urban-scale environmental performance metrics for energy, daylighting, and walkability.
+description: My research focuses on city-scale climate metrics for energy, daylighting, and walkability.

 ---
 * TOC
 {:toc}
 {:.sidebar}

-# I research how to measure the performance of our built environment
+# I research how to measure the climate footprint of cities
 ---

 You can't manage what you can't measure.
 The first step to making our buildings and cities more sustainable is quantifying what does and doesn't work about them.
-My research focuses on urban-scale environmental performance metrics for energy, daylighting, and walkability.
+My research focuses on city-scale climate metrics for energy, daylighting, and walkability.
 My goal is to enable the proliferation of clean energy and minimal footprint design in our built environment.

 ## Journal Publications